 a.
 Texas State shall deduct the administrative and patent management costs prior to royalty distribution.
 Such costs include those associated with the patenting, licensing, and protection of patent rights.

 b.
-In most instances, Texas State will distribute the net royalties or other net income received under a formula of 50% to the creator and 50% to Texas State.
-Any distribution that grants the creator more than 50% shall require approval of the president and Board of Regents (as specified in Section 12.
+In most instances, Texas State will distribute the net royalties or other net income received under a formula of 50 percent to the creator and 50 percent to Texas State.
+Any distribution that grants the creator more than 50 percent shall require approval of the president and TSUS Board of Regents (as specified in Section 12.
 (14) 3 of the TSUS Rules and Regulations).

 c.
-In the event of multiple creators, the creators will first determine the proper distribution of the 50% creator’s share.
+In the event of multiple creators, the creators will first determine the proper distribution of the 50 percent creator’s share.
 If they cannot agree, all creators will share the royalties evenly.

 d.
-The associate vice president for Research shall retain Texas State’s 50% for use in furthering research and commercialization activities.
+The associate vice president for Research and Federal Relations shall retain Texas State’s 50 percent for use in furthering research and commercialization activities.

-the event that a creator contributes a personal work to Texas State, the
+event that a creator contributes a personal work to Texas State, the university

-university must execute a written agreement.
-The terms of the agreement shall
+must execute a written agreement.
+The terms of the agreement shall include a

-include a statement governing the division of royalties between Texas State and
+statement governing the division of royalties between Texas State and the

 f.
 In cases of extramural funding, the funding agreement’s terms shall govern the division of royalties resulting from commercialization of materials.
 In the event that the funding agreement vests royalty rights in Texas State and does not provide a royalty share for the creator, the creator will receive the same proportionate share due if the work received intramural funding.
 Such a royalty payment to the creator, however, may not violate the terms of the funding agreement.
 Such share shall receive a proportion of whatever share is Texas State- owned under the funding agreement’s term and this policy.